spamegg1/abstract-thinking/README.md

   - ??? (more)
 - The art of problem solving:
   - Wishful thinking and making wish lists;
+  - Outside-the-box, or lateral thinking: "putting out fires with sound";
   - Goal-oriented solving: start at the end, work backward;
   - Domain analysis, problem breakdown, solution design (blueprinting);
   - Look at it from real up close, look at it from ten miles away;
   - search for a solution = proof search in a proof tree;
   - ??? (more)
 ## "Convert, solve, convert back" paradigm

 - Algebraic topology / number theory / analytic geometry:
   - take a problem in topology / numbers / geometry,
   - convert to algebra,